Elao/ElaoAdminBundle/README.md

 Here is a short explanation of what each element of the stack is doing and how it is working.

-### Configuration and DIC

-_This part of the stack **should not** be overriden._

-The configuration is handled by the Symfony bundle configuration loader in the method `load` of the `DependencyInjection/ElaoMicroAdminExtension` class.
-This is the most common way of loading configuration in a Symfony bundle.
-You can see the configuration reference above to see a complete list of what can be configured.

 ### Actions